 How to Get the Most Out of This Card

 While the best way to maximize your earnings is to be in Bank of America’s Preferred Rewards program, we recognize the deposit requirements may be unrealistic for many.
 Luckily, earning the $200 cash bonus is quite a bit easier: just spend an average of $334 a month during your first three months.

 From there, make sure you put all your purchases from the bonus categories on this card, at least until you hit the $2,500 quarterly limit for bonus points.

-Bank of America gets average marks for customer service, but ranks third out of 11 issuers in J.D.
-Power’s 2020 Credit Card Satisfaction Study.
-It does have a popular mobile app that ranked second only to American Express in a separate J.D.
+Bank of America gets average marks for customer service, and ranked fifth out of 11 issuers in J.D.
+Power’s 2021 Credit Card Satisfaction Study.
+It also has a popular mobile app that ranked first in a separate J.D.
 Power study.
 Plus, you can get a free FICO score either online or through the app.

 Bank of America offers standard security features for a credit card.
 It does let you set up account alerts so you’re updated about payments, due dates, and more.
 Those could help you spot fraudulent charges.